-One of those all-time classics that france is famous for, benedictine is an herbal delight that brings together the flavours of twenty-seven different ingredients. over 500 years old and true to its original recipe, benedictine has a nose fresh in spice and fresh fruit, prune and orange alongside liquorice and cloves. when tasting you’ll enjoy the spice of the cloves alongside aromatic liquorice and a little fruity warmth. it’s surprisingly sweet and simply divine after dinner.
+One of those all-time classics that France is famous for, benedictine is a herbal delight that brings together the flavours of twenty-seven different ingredients.
+Over 500 years old and true to its original recipe, benedictine has a nose fresh in spice and fresh fruit, prune and orange alongside liquorice and cloves.
+When tasting you’ll enjoy the spice of the cloves alongside aromatic liquorice and a little fruity warmth.
+It’s surprisingly sweet and simply divine after dinner.

-Whether you bomb it or sip it slowly, jägermeister, the german hunt-master, is a flavour which we all know and love. however you drink yours you’ll know the sticky sweetness it offers, with a complex blend of 56 fruits, spices and herbs creating the trademark taste. with medicinal undertones and aromatic depth, jägermeister is one of the most popular shooters on the market but it’s often enjoy in cocktails and even on its own over ice.
+Whether you bomb it or sip it slowly, Jägermeister, the german hunt-master, is a flavour which we all know and love.
+However you drink yours you’ll know the sticky sweetness it offers, with a complex blend of 56 fruits, spices and herbs creating the trademark taste.
+With medicinal undertones and aromatic depth, Jägermeister is one of the most popular shooters on the market but it’s often enjoyed in cocktails and even on its own over ice.

-A famous and award winning spanish liqueur, licor 43, as the name suggests, brings together 43 different ingredients. citrus takes the main stage but the flavour is enhanced with a wide range of additional ingredients, including a wide range of aromatic herbs and spices. the secret formula behind licor 43 can be traced back thousands of years and there’s a good reason for this, it’s just drinkable. the citrus notes lead into a warmer butterscotch vanilla which will certainly have you reaching for a second glass.
+A famous and award-winning Spanish liqueur, Licor 43, as the name suggests, brings together 43 different ingredients. citrus takes the main stage but the flavour is enhanced with a wide range of additional ingredients, including a wide range of aromatic herbs and spices.
+The secret formula behind Licor 43 can be traced back thousands of years and there’s a good reason for this, it’s just drinkable.
+The citrus notes lead into warmer butterscotch vanilla which will certainly have you reaching for a second glass.

-Pernod was created to sate the appetite of the french for aniseed. without the inclusion of notorious wormwood pernod could be enjoyed once absinthe was banned and its strong and distinct flavour ensures it’s still enjoyed today. turning cloudy when water is added to improve the taste, pernod is rich with aniseed, rooty liquorice and fennel working in perfectly harmony. the herbal complexity of each drink makes it even more enjoyable and helps temper the intensity of the liquorice.
+Pernod was created to sate the appetite of the french for aniseed. without the inclusion of notorious wormwood, Pernod could be enjoyed once absinthe was banned and its strong and distinct flavour ensures it’s still enjoyed today.
+Turning cloudy when water is added to improve the taste, Pernod is rich with aniseed, rooty liquorice and fennel working in perfect harmony.
+The herbal complexity of each drink makes it even more enjoyable and helps temper the intensity of the liquorice.